edmundmok/bubble-blast-saga/README.md

 The problem set description does not define a way to handle what happens in the case a **Star Bubble** is **destroyed** by another **Special Bubble (in this case, either another Lightning, Bomb or Star)**.

-As such, I have decided to make it such that whatever is the last thing that activated the Star Bubble is the one that the it will follow to remove from the bubble grid.
-For example, if a lightning bubble destroys its row, and in the process, destroyed a Star bubble, the Star Bubble will remove (and activate) all lightning bubbles in the grid (whihc makes sense, since it is the one that caused the star bubble to activate its ability).
+As such, I have decided to make it such that original colored bubble fired from the cannon, that initiated the chain in the first place, that activated the Star Bubble is the one that the it will follow to remove from the bubble grid.
+For example, if we shot a Red bubble, which activated a lightning bubble destroys its row, and in the process, destroyed a Star bubble, the Star Bubble will remove all Red bubbles as it was the color that started the chain, and so it is as if the Red bubble was the one who activated it (although indirectly).

-This also brings up another point, in the problem set it only says **star bubbles** remove the *ALL* bubbles with the appropriate color from the grid.
-However, with my approach, then the **star bubbles** will **"remove" special bubbles** from the grid.
-In this case, I think it would be more exciting not just to **"remove"** them, but **activate** them as well.
-This would allow a higher skill ceiling as users can plan their shots to chain lightnings or bombs with the star, and activate even more lightnings and bombs as a result.
+Another question arises: This will activate all the special bubbles around the snapped projectile bubble, but it can only activate one at a time.
+What if there are cases where the order in which we activate the bubbles makes a difference?

+Here is such a case: There is a **Lightning bubble**, an empty space, and then a **Star bubble**.
+The user shoots the projectile between the two, landing in between.

+With my current approach, the order which we activate will not be a problem since if we activate the lightning first, we would propagate the original color bubble color to the star, thus activating the star with the original color.
+If we activate the star first, the star removes all of that color and activates the lightning.
+In any case, both will lead to the same result.

+This is in contrast with an alternative where we activate the star based on whatever bubble was the one who "hit" it.
+E.g. if lightning hit it, then star will activate all lightning in the grid.
+This might seem cooler but can cause problems due to activation order, as mentioned in the scenario above.
+There will be different results depending on whether we activate the lightning or the star first.

 ### Problem 7: Class Diagram